jeffarrubla/marvel-REST-API/Readme.md

             *charactercomic_model* (required, ModelBase): charactercomic model.
         - Returns
                 *result* (list) marvel character formatted
-    - **get_and_store_comics_and_teammates** gets all the comics a character is in, based in the character id, and then iterates throught the comics, formats them, and gets all the characters (teammates) in it, formats them and stores characters, comics, creates relationship between them and updates the character that is passed as parameter.
+        - **get_and_store_comics_and_teammates** gets all the comics a character is in, based in the character id, and then iterates thought the comics, formats them, and gets all the characters (teammates) in it, formats them and stores characters, comics, creates relationship between them and updates the character that is passed as parameter.
         - Parameters
             *character*  (object, string): character query from DB.
             *character_model* (required, ModelBase): character model.